ManeeshaBikki/linearRegression/README.md

 # linearRegression
-Python code to do Linear Regression on a small dataset Salary_data.csv
+Python code to do Linear Regression on a small dataset Salary_Data.csv